Rabcor/Heavy-Bass-EE/README.md

     This variant's equalizer reduces treble 50% less (0-3db) than the main preset and enhances bass up to 120hz.

-It is recommended for users to try all three versions to find their preferred balance; there may also be different situations that call for a lighter/heavier treble reduction based on user preference.
+It is recommended to try all four versions to find their preferred balance; there may also be different situations that call for a lighter/heavier treble reduction based on user preference.

 # Installation